Yuaan121/Live-Tracking-System/README.md

 ## Overview

 The Live Tracking System is a Python-based project that enables the visualization of trip data, identification of over-speeding segments, and display on an interactive map.
 This README provides an overview of the project, its features, and how to get started.
+This project was completed within the supervision of Techma Zone

 ## Features